drubach/DeesDesigns/README.md

 ## **Acknowledgments**
 * My mentor Caleb Mbakwe for continuous and helpful support/design suggestions.
+* My tutor James for giving me the guidance I needed at just the right time.
 * My son for his patient assistance and encouragement that an old dog can learn new tricks.
 <hr>